top of page

 Mare Profile = 7-2-5-8-6 Speed = 9 Stamina = 14 Index = 0.84 Triads = 14-15-19

-• I'm still dreaming about his debut race which completely blew everyone out of the water and exceeded Ted Noffey - so we know what he is capable of.
-He was also successful with his win in the Jockey Club, however his form was not as powerful.
+• I'm still dreaming about his debut race which completely blew everyone out of the water and even exceeded Ted Noffey at the same distance at Keeneland - so we know what he is capable of.
+He was also successful with his win in the Jockey Club, however, his form was not as powerful as that massive maiden race.
 He returns to the track this Saturday in the Tampa Bay Derby which will be his 4th track visited.
-Good experience on several biases so far.
+Good experience on several biases so far with alittle more maturity and training time under his belt for this upcoming test.
 He certainly has the Derby distance and should that form return to its former glory, he would raise up to #1 way before Post Time in Louisville.
+I'm actually counting on it.

 DP = 4-4-5-1-0 (14) DI = 3.00 CD = 0.79 ANZ = 4.14